Kenshiro-28/MAGI/README.md

 ### NERV mode

-MAGI will autonomously plan and execute strategies to complete its goal, browsing the Internet for up-to-date information.
+MAGI will autonomously plan and execute strategies to complete its goal.

 Once it receives a prompt, it will run continuously and accept no further prompts.
 To exit MAGI, press Ctrl + C.